Social Sciences

 Get support

-If you identify as having a disability or a mental health condition, or if you belong to an equity group, we can support your co-op experience.
+If you identify as having a disability or a mental health condition, if you belong to an equity group, or if you identify as Indigenous, we have additional supports for your co-op experience.